Mohzick/NightfallProject/dataset/README.md

 DN4_FullDark: as its name implies, IT contains the pictures that received no or insufficient illumination during night.
 We will see if those are exploitable.

+DN5_all is a combination of DN1 and DN2 which are relatively similar datasets.
+It yields pretty good results when feeded to the neural network.
+Other dataset of this kind will be made in the near future.

 Further dataset types will come, depending on the needs of the project.

 ## 2. Methodology

 For image capture, I used a Ricoh Theta S camera producing 360 degrees, 4K pictures.
 The Ricoh was mounted on a Roomba iRobot driven by a tethered laptop.
 The Roomba was guided by masking tape on the lab floor, using Python/OpenCV for its line recognition algorithm.

 The 360 pictures were then post-processed in Adobe Photoshop with various scripts, then renamed with the help of Advanced Renamer.